 Related articles and blog posts

-The following is a select list of my observations and thoughts on the interplay of technology and democracy.
+Here’s a (very) select list of some observations and thoughts on the interplay of technology and democracy.

 - Democracy, technology and the art of the bonsai